-This time it’s Avengers: Age Of Ultron from 2015, and joining Tim to talk about the race to stop two stroppy teenagers and a mardy robot who’s swallowed a dictionary is musician Garreth Hirons.
-What will they find to say about how fast a slacker can run, whether movies are enlivened by a screeching match and Little Richard’s stint as a comic book writer, and what does any of this have to do with a philosophical cultured robot going ‘RAAAAAAA’?
+This time it’s Avengers: Age Of Ultron from 2015, and joining Tim to talk about the race to stop two stroppy teenagers and a mardy robot who’s swallowed a dictionary from getting their hands on some metal is musician Garreth Hirons.
+What will they find to say about how fast a ‘slacker’ can realistically run, whether movies can ever be enlivened by a screeching match and Little Richard’s little-known stint as a comic book writer, and what does any of this have to do with a philosophical cultured robot going ‘RAAAAAAA’?
 Get listening and find out!

 You can follow Garreth on Twitter at @InvaderAce1.